Normalized mutual information is a biased measure for classification and community detection: Results

-with~$\Omega(n^{(c)},n^{(g)})$ approximated as in Eq.~\eqref{eq:omega-approx}.
-This measure correctly accounts for the information contained in the contingency table, returns value~0 in expectation when $c$ is uncorrelated with the ground truth and value~1 when $c=g$, and always favors the same labeling as the unnormalized measure.
+where the mutual information $I(c;g)$ is quantified as in Eq.~\eqref{eq:I-Approx}.
+This measure correctly accounts for the information contained in the contingency table, returns a negative value when $c$ is unhelpful for recovering the ground truth, returns~1 if and only if $c=g$, and always favors the same labeling as the unnormalized measure.
+The traditional normalized mutual information possesses none of these desirable qualities.

-One potential issue is that at present we are unable to prove a bound $I(c;g) \le I(g;g)$ analogous to~\eqref{eq:MI-Inequalities}, which would ensure that $I^{(A)}(c;g) \le 1$ always.
-There is strong numerical and other evidence that such a bound does apply---see Appendix~\ref{app:RMI-bound}---but proving it is an open problem.